Bictegravir, emtricitabine, and tenofovir alafenamide (Oral)

 Bictegravir, emtricitabine, and tenofovir alafenamide may cause a hepatitis B infection to worsen if you stop using it.
 Your doctor may check for the presence of hepatitis B before and during treatment with bictegravir, emtricitabine, and tenofovir alafenamide and for at least several months after your last dose.

-Two rare but serious reactions to bictegravir, emtricitabine, and tenofovir alafenamide are lactic acidosis (too much acid in the blood) and liver toxicity.
-Call your doctor right away if you have abdominal or stomach pain, nausea, vomiting, decreased appetite, muscle cramping or pain, unusual tiredness or weakness, trouble breathing, or yellow skin or eyes.
+Two rare but serious reactions to bictegravir, emtricitabine, and tenofovir alafenamide are lactic acidosis (too much acid in the blood) and liver toxicity, which includes an enlarged liver.
+Call your doctor right away if you have dark urine, decreased appetite, diarrhea, general feeling of discomfort, light-colored stools, muscle cramping or pain, nausea, stomach discomfort or cramping, unusual tiredness or weakness, trouble breathing, vomiting, or yellow eyes or skin.

 Bictegravir, emtricitabine, and tenofovir alafenamide side effects